sks67/s17lc/README.md

 ### Usage
 You can use these to create light curves or estimate values at a particular age.
 I have included a Jupyter notebook, `test_s17lc.ipynb` to show how to generate radius, velocity, and light curves with the code.

+### Miscellaneous Notes

+The constants c1, c5, and c6 have a small dependence on the spectral index.
+I'll update this in the next iteration.